Integrate using Hosted Payment Page

 For Unzer Invoice, Unzer Direct Debit Secured, if there is no existing customer resource, built-in customer forms will be displayed on the Embedded Payment Page.

-resource stores information about the purchased products, used vouchers as well as shipment costs.
-It is required for Unzer Invoice, Unzer Direct Debit Secured payment methods.
-We recommend that you always create a Basket
+Basket resource stores information about the purchased products, used vouchers, and shipment costs.
+It is required for Unzer Invoice, Direct Debit Secured, and Klarna payment methods.
+We recommend that you always create a basket resource.

 POST https://api.unzer.com/v1/baskets